dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 ```

-## Configuring Selective Resetting
+## Configuring Selective Resetting of Interim Deviation States

-Selective resetting is method we propose and formulate in our paper for conditionally resetting interim states in any linear recurrence (diagonal or not, time-variant or not, over $\mathbb{R}$ or other fields) _as we compute in parallel via a prefix scan_.
+Selective resetting is a method we propose and formulate in our paper for conditionally resetting interim states in any linear recurrence (diagonal or not, time-variant or not, over $\mathbb{R}$ or other fields) _as we compute in parallel via a prefix scan_.
 Our parallel algorithm for estimating the spectrum of Lyapunov exponents uses selective resetting to prevent deviation states from becoming colinear, as we compute all deviation states in parallel via a prefix scan.
 The implementation of our parallel algorithm in this repository, `lyapunov_exponents.estimate_spectrum_in_parallel()`, accepts two arguments that give you fine-grained control over selective resetting of interim deviation states.
 The two arguments are:

 * `max_cos_sim`: a float specifying the maximum cosine similarity allowed between pairs of interim deviation states on any step.
 Default: 0.99999, _i.e._, selective resetting will be triggered when the cosine similarity of one or more pairs of state vectors exceeds 0.99999.

 * `n_above_max`: an integer value specifying the number of pairs of state vectors with cosine similarity above `max_cos_sim` that trigger a selective reset.
 Default: 1, _i.e._ selective resetting will be triggered if at least one cosine similarity exceeds `max_cos_sim`.

 If you are interested in understanding how our selective-resetting method works, we recommend reading Appendix C of our paper, which explains the intuition behind it informally, with step-by-step examples.
+We also recommend taking a look at [https://github.com/glassroom/selective_resetting/](https://github.com/glassroom/selective_resetting/), an implementation of selective resetting over real numbers instead of GOOMs.

 ## Scaling to Higher-Dimensional Systems